bakman2/xpenology-install/README.md

 - Press `esc` to return to the boot menu

-- Choose the first option: `DS3615xs 6.02 Baremetal with Jun's Mod v1.01` and enter
+- Intel: Choose the first option: `DS3615xs 6.02 Baremetal with Jun's Mod v1.01` and enter
+- AMD: Choose the AMD option: `DS3615xs 6.02 Baremetal AMD with Jun's Mod v1.01` and enter

 - Xpenology will start up and will state `Booting the kernel`
 - Return to your windows host and launch Synology Assistant
 - Wait for it to find your Xpenology host (max.
 1 minute)